ciathyza/skyrim-optimization-guide-2018/README.md

   - ```AddDisplaySuperSamplingResolutions```: Set to false!
 This parameter enables downsampling to be used without having to force it through the graphics driver.
 It is recommended to remain disabled and only to be used by advanced users.
 In the most basic explanation, downsampling is rendering the game at twice the monitor's set resolution and then downsampling it to the correct resolution before being displayed on the monitor.
 This mimics supersampling.
 For this to work, users must enable this parameter, run in full screen mode, set the resolution in SkyrimPrefs.ini to 2x the monitor's set resolution, and set UseDefferedRendering=false under [GLOBAL].
 For a more in-depth explanation and how-to's using the video drivers rather than the ENB parameter below, see [this article](http://www.tested.com/tech/pcs/454383-aliasing-be-gone-how-downsample-pc-games/).
   - ```EnableVSync```: Set to false!
 It is recommended to use driver-level VSync.
   - ```ForceAnisotropicFiltering```: Set to true!
 This will force anisotropic filtering for all textures with a linear filtering type.
 Textures which should not have anisotropic filtering are not filtered.
-  - ```ForceLodBias```: set to false!
+  - ```ForceLodBias```: Set to false!
 This parameter forces LOD Bias for all LOD textures.
   - ```LodBias```: Set to 0.0!
 LOD Bias controls the sharpness of LOD textures.
 Values should be between -0.5 and 0.5; any higher or lower and texture degradation is highly probable.
 Lower values result in sharper textures.
+  - ```MaxAnisotropy```: Set to 16!
-  - ```MaxAnisotropy```: This is the level of anisotropy filtering for textures.
+This is the level of anisotropy filtering for textures.
 The values are 2, 4, 6, 8, 10, 12, 14, and 16; higher values provide better quality.
-[TODO: check how it looks if set to 0 and rely on driver setting]
+Alternatively You can set it to 8 to save 1-2 FPS.
   - ```VSyncSkipNumFrames```: Set to 0!
 This tells the frame buffer to ignore the back buffer 0, 1, 2, or 3 contiguous cycles before grabbing a frame.
 This feature is mainly for users with high refresh rate monitors (> 60Hz) and should be set to '0' for most other users.

 **Limiter Settings**